 - Add onion and carrots to pot and stir for about 5 minutes until onions begin to soften.

-- Last, add the lentils and broth, then season with all spices until you achieve the desired flavor.
+- Last, add the lentils and broth, then season with spices until you achieve the desired flavor.

 - Taste and season with additional spices if desired.